-2. The Purpose of The Governance Framework
+The purpose of the Governance Framework

-The governance framework comprises the systems and processes, culture and values by which the authority is directed and controlled and its activities through which it accounts to, engages with and supports its communities.
-It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.
+The governance framework comprises the systems, processes, cultures and values which underpin how the Council is controlled and managed internally, and how it engages with taxpayers, service users and the wider community.
+It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.

-- The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.

-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Elmbridge Borough Council's objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically. - The governance framework has been in place at Elmbridge Borough Council for the year ended 31 March 2021 and up to the date of approval of the Annual Report and Statement of Accounts.
+The governance system at Elmbridge